top of page

 ARTIST STATEMENT

-I approach the human body not as a fixed form, but as a site of continuous transformation — a presence that shifts, absorbs, and quietly reorganizes itself in relation to the world around it.
+I approach the body not as a fixed form, but as a site that shifts, absorbs, and reorganizes—continuously, in relation to everything around it.

-That question moved inward over time.
-In my early paintings, human figures existed as darkened forms surrounded by drifting energies — forces that circled the body without entering it.
-Gradually, those energies moved inside.
-Form began to fracture, pulse, and dissolve into the landscapes that held it.
-What had once been external pressure became an interior condition.
+That question gradually entered the paintings.
+Figures began to fracture, pulse, and dissolve into the landscapes around them.
 The body was no longer a subject standing against the world.
-It was continuous with it.
+It became continuous with it.

 Dallas-based painter exploring the body, borders, and transformation